Support | Ochatbot

 In general, intents are usually the answer to a question that is asked.
 Intents consist of listeners and actions.
 Listeners are the word that the chatbot is looking for in order to activate the action that is linked to that listener.
 The action can be text, image/video, or a button; the button can go to a webpage, another question, or another intent.

 Regular intents are only looking for the listener inside the question being asked.
-Global intents are looking for this listener at all times.
+The intents inside of the Ochatbot Brain are looking for this listener at all times.
 You have to be careful with the listeners because they are easy to understand, but hard to master, and could cause some errors if used incorrectly.
-You want your global intents to be general questions, and they link to more specific questions.
-At the very least it is recommended that you put your contact info into the global intents.
+You want your Ochatbot Brain intents to be general questions and link to more specific questions.
+At the very least it is recommended that you put your contact info into the Ochatbot Brain.
 That way if the user doesn’t understand something or needs help, they can ask the chatbot for contact info to directly contact you.

 Intents in Questions